RavEngine/ShaderTranspiler/README.md

 You will need a C++20 compiler to build the library (but not to use it, the header is compatible with C++17).

 If you only want to play around with the library, you can use one of the init scripts (`init-mac.sh`, `init-win.sh`) and modify `main.cpp` in the test folder.

+\* DXIL support is restricted to Windows hosts by default.
+To generate DXIL on non-Windows hosts, clone with submodules to get the [DirectXShaderCompiler](https://github.com/microsoft/DirectXShaderCompiler) source code, and set `ST_BUNDLED_DXC` to `1` in your CMake configuration.
+This will compile DXC from source and use that instead of the compiler that comes with Direct3D for Windows.
+Because of how big DXC is and how long it takes to compile, this feature is disabled by default.

 # Issue reporting
 Known issues: